RadioShack lines up $285 million in bankruptcy financing

-NEW YORK RadioShack Corp (RSHC.PK) will use a $285 million (186 million pound) debtor-in-possession (DIP) financing from DW Partners LP, a credit-focused fund manager, to back its operation during Chapter 11, according to a company statement.
+NEW YORK RadioShack Corp (RSHC.PK) will use a $285 million debtor-in-possession (DIP) financing from DW Partners LP, a credit-focused fund manager, to back its operation during Chapter 11, according to a company statement.

 The troubled electronics retailer filed for Chapter 11 bankruptcy protection on Thursday saddled with $1.38 billion in debt, according to court documents.